Identifying Fake News and Online Hoaxes

 Students need to know how to determine whether what they are reading is true and verifiable.
 At some of the websites that provide resources for teachers, such as the News Literacy project, you can learn even more about how fake news, misinformation and disinformation is eroding truth and reliability in our society.

-Another helpful website where you can find excellent information on fake news is https://www.kqed.org.
-This organization not only provides classes for teachers but they have an excellent YouTube channel with student-friendly videos that can be used in class to help students understand misinformation and fake news.
+Another helpful website for excellent information on fake news is https://www.kqed.org.
+This organization provides classes for teachers on identifying fake news.
+This organization maintains an excellent YouTube channel with student-friendly videos.
+You can use these tools t to help students understand misinformation and fake news.

-While online media such as Twitter and Facebook recently started flagging some sources of misinformation or disinformation, it does not catch everything.
+While online media may flag some sources of misinformation or disinformation, it does not catch everything.

 Fake news, online hoaxes, conspiracy theories and the deliberate distribution of misinformation abounds.